La Corona

 La Corona is the name given by archaeologists to an ancient Maya court residence in Guatemala's Petén department that was discovered in 1996, and later identified as the long-sought "Site Q", the source of a long series of unprovenanced limestone reliefs of exceptional artistic quality.
 The site's Classical name appears to have been Sak-Nikte' ('White-Flower').

 The search for 'Site Q'

-During the 1960s looted Maya reliefs referring to a then-unknown city surfaced on the international art market.
+During the 1960s, looted Maya reliefs from a then-unknown city surfaced on the international art market.
 One of these reliefs, showing a ball player, is now in the Chicago Art Institute; another is in the Dallas Museum of Art.
 Peter Mathews, then a Yale graduate student, dubbed the city "Site Q" (short for ¿Qué?
 [Spanish for "what?"]).
-Some researchers believed that the inscriptions referred to Calakmul, but the artistic style of the artifacts was different from anything that had been found there.